WP Simple Pay Blog

 1.1.
 Adding a Checkout Page to WordPress

 With WP Simple Pay, you can either embed a form on your own site or embed it on an off-site Stripe checkout page.
-All you have to do is to select where you want to embed it with a click.
+All you have to do is select where you want to embed it with a click.

 For more details, you can check out the complete guide to setting up a Stripe checkout page in WordPress.